 Many people don’t know the differences between a lot of these scans.
 Two in particular that get the most confusion are the MRI and the CT Scan.
-Both of these scans play a vital role in medical diagnostic imaging and the Hollywood Diagnostics Center is proud to be able to perform both of these and many more at our complete diagnostics imaging facility.
+Both of these scans play a vital role in medical Diagnostics imaging and the Hollywood Diagnosticss Center is proud to be able to perform both of these and many more at our complete Diagnosticss imaging facility.

 What is a CT Scan?